critesjosh/celo-dappkit/README.md

 Use this Truffle Box to get started building a mobile dapp using Celo and React Native in Typescript.
 We will build a simple React Native application that we can use to read and update a contract on the Alfajores test network.

-Once the box is downloaded run `$ yarn` to install the necessary smart contract development dependencies.
+Once you download the box, run `$ yarn` to install the necessary smart contract development dependencies.
 Navigate to the client directory and run `$ yarn` again to install the client application dependencies.

 This Truffle box uses React Native and Expo for developing a mobile first Celo blockchain experience.
 You will also need Expo installed globally on your machine.
 Install it with: